Scorpion2115/EvLearning/Kubernetes/Certified Kubernetes Administrator (CKA)/99-Practice Exam/Practice Exam 7 - Storage/Practice Exam 7 - Storage.md

 # Practice Exam 7 - Storage
 ![img](../img/p7.jpg)
+## Objective
+* Create a PersistentVolume
+* Create a Pod that uses the PersistentVolume for Storage
+* Expand the Pod's PersistentVolume

 ## Create a PersistentVolume
 1. Create a StorageClass using local disk.
 Set field `allowVolumeExpansion` to true.
 ```yml